-By Alex Kallimanis: Experiential travel has become a major buzzword in the industry, despite the fact the idea of immersing yourself in the culture, people and history has existed for centuries.
+By Alex Kallimanis: Experiential travel has become a buzzword in the industry, even though travelers have immersed themselves in foreign cultures for centuries.
 While cities like London, Paris and Amsterdam are wonderful to visit, they’re also extremely touristy capitals.
 You’ll generally get more value for your money (especially in the offseason) in smaller towns and cities outside capitals.
-In the past we’ve written on Great Off the Radar Eastern European Cities to Visit that features several capitals like Sofia, Bucharest, Bratislava and Budapest.
+In the past we’ve written on Great Off the Radar Eastern European Cities to Visit that covers several capitals like Sofia, Bucharest, Bratislava and Budapest.
 For a popular route, read our article, London, Brussels, Amsterdam: One Week Itinerary.
-Here are some of our favorite off the radar European towns to visit.
+Here are some of our favorite off the radar European towns to visit!

 I’m a dual Greek citizen who’s visited Greece many times over the years.
-Chania is one of our favorite towns in Greece because it’s picturesque, fun and extraordinarily hospitable.
+Chania is one of our favorite towns in Greece because it’s picturesque, extraordinarily hospitable and fun.
 Chania has nice beaches and is close to Europe’s largest gorge, the Samaria Gorge.
-It’s also only a 2 hour ferry ride from Chania to Santorini.
+It’s also only a 2-hour ferry ride from Chania to Santorini.

 The former Venetian colony’s old town is lined with interesting architecture and charming tavernas to eat and drink.
 Go out for dinner in Chania, Crete and it’s the norm to receive complimentary dessert and a small carafe of raki (a distilled grape spirit similar to grappa).
 It’s also one of the foodie capitals of Greece, as you might imagine when you blend Italian and Greek influence together.